Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 It was now raining sufficiently that we all put our ponchos back on.

-The road winds through the village and upon leaving it, takes an S-turn, and climbs to cross the A-52 at about 10.4 kilometers into day six on the Camino Sanabrés from Puebla de Sanabria to Lubián.
+The road winds through the village and upon leaving it, takes an S-turn, and climbs to cross the A-52 after about 10.3 kilometers into day six on the Camino Sanabrés from Puebla de Sanabria to Lubián.

 You stay to the left after the overpass and enter this lovely forested lane.
 In addition to Camino waymarking, you will now be seeing signage to the waterfall, the Cascada de Aguas Cernidas.